queer/peckish/README.md

 - [peckish concepts](#concepts)
 - [artifact and producer docs](https://github.com/queer/peckish/tree/mistress/docs)

+peckish is a part of the [amyware discord server](https://discord.gg/7WgSTwh).

 ### caveats

 - peckish is `0.x.y`!
 Treat it accordingly.
 Maybe don't run it in prod.